 Our research shows that light labels seem to be more successful and attention-grabbing than eco or organic: 48% of consumers buy light products, but only 19% are ready to pay extra for organic or eco products.
 Could this be because “light” seems to describe lighter and less calorically dense food?
-We can see here that the implication of being healthy is also associated with being slim, and campaigns capitalising on the “good for you and your figure” goal will see a higher response from consumers.
+We can see here that the implication of being healthy is also associated with being slim, and campaigns capitalizing on the “good for you and your figure” goal will see a higher response from consumers.

 What else makes us think consumers are relatively health-conscious?
-They haven’t just reduced their intake of margarine after realising that palm oil can have a dire impact on health, but a series of other associated products (you’ll find the full list in our report, it’s quite extensive).
-Finally, 64% of consumers try to avoid buying fast food, while another 59% reduced the frequency in which they bought ready meals.
+They haven’t just reduced their intake of margarine after realizing that palm oil can have a dire impact on health, but a series of other associated products (you’ll find the full list in our report, it’s quite extensive).
+Finally, 64% of consumers try to avoid buying fast food, while another 59% reduced the frequency with which they bought ready meals.

 Traffic light labels help consumers make healthy choices

 Consumers support industry-wide measures to disclose the nutritional information of food.
-73% agree that a traffic light labelling system would affect their nutritional choices positively, as they’d take care to choose products that are overall indicated as being better for them.
+73% agree that a traffic light labeling system would affect their nutritional choices positively, as they’d take care to choose products that are overall indicated as being better for them.

 There’s a vested section of consumers that are dedicated to making healthy choices, with 4 of every 10 looking at labels and the ingredient list of products they buy.
 But 3 of every 10 consumers have the feeling that they eat food that isn’t good for their health, despite trying to.
 Companies that are really dedicated to helping them make healthy choices will garner brownie points with those of us that strive to make health-conscious decisions.

 Is this the end of deliciously unhealthy snacks?